Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Consequences of the symmetries and anomalies

 Examples of quantum phases satisfying the above constraints are familiar in the Kitaev spin-$1/2$ model, which include a gapless phase described by Majorana fermions coupled to a dynamical $\z_2$ gauge field, and a $\z_2$ topological order.
 If the $\z_2^T$ symmetry is broken, a non-Abelian Ising topological order can also emerge, where the fermionic excitation carries no fractional quantum number under the $\z_2^{(x)}\times\z_2^{(y)}$ symmetry \cite{Kitaev2006}.
-An example of perturbation that breaks $\z_2^T$ but preserves $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^{[1]}$ is the 3-spin interaction in Ref. \cite{Kitaev2006} (also see SM \cite{supp}).
+An example of perturbation that breaks $\z_2^T$ but preserves $\z_2^{(x)}\times\z_2^{(y)}\times\z_2^{[1]}$ is the 3-spin interaction in Ref.~\cite{Kitaev2006} (also see Appendix \ref{app: classification}).
+In all these quantum phases, the low-energy effective field theory contains an anomalous $\z_2$ 1-form symmetry, coming from the microscopic $\z_2^{[1]}$ symmetry.
 Since for all $S\in\z+\frac{1}{2}$, the models have the same anomaly, the hypothesis of emergibility \cite{Zou2021, Ye2021a} suggests that all these examples of quantum phases can emerge either in the Kitaev spin-$S$ model, or by perturbing it in a symmetry-preserving manner.

+Besides the above quantum phases that are known to arise in the Kitaev spin-1/2 model, there can be additional ones which can be obtained by appropriate symmetric perturbations to the model.
+For example, one interesting quantum phase is where the ordinary $\z_2^{(x)}\times \z_2^{(y)}\times\z_2^T$ symmetry is spontaneously broken, so that the corresponding model realizes coexistence of deconfined fractional fermionic excitations and conventional spontaneous symmetry breaking.
+It is also possible to realize a low-energy theory where the deconfined fermionic excitations undergo a Gross-Neveu-Yukawa type quantum phase transition, while being coupled to a dynamical $\z_2$ gauge field.
+This quantum phase transition may connect a quantum phase where the ordinary $\z_2^{(x)}\times \z_2^{(y)}\times\z_2^T$ symmetry is spontaneously broken and another quantum phase where it is not.
+To pin down which microscopic models give rise to these quantum phases and phase transitions requires extensive numerical studies, and it is beyond the scope of this paper.

+Next, we turn to the case where $S\in\z$.
+To simplify the discussion and to be physically relevant, we will focus on the case without fine tuning, which rules out scenarios like those, for example, discussed in Ref. \cite{Huxford2023}.
+One of the implications of the absence of fine tuning is that the symmetry generated by each individual $W_p$ operator (such as Eq. \eqref{eq: plaquette operator}) is not spontaneously broken.{\footnote{This type of spontaneous symmetry breaking requires fine tuning because a symmetric local perturbation proportional to $W_p$ can lift the ground state degeneracy.}} Namely, no matter whether the system is defined on an infinite disk or torus, the ground state is an eigenstate of the $W_p$ operator defined for each plaquette.
+However, when the system is defined on a torus, we do not assume that the ground state must be unique, and it is possible that the symmetry generated by the operators in Eq. \eqref{eq: non-contractible} is spontaneously broken.